Quality of life comparison

 United States has a total of 19,924 km of coastline.
 In Spain, that number is 4,964 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Agencia Tributaria, Spain.
+The statistics above were calculated using the following data sources: The World Factbook, Internal Revenue Service, Agencia Tributaria, Spain.